-There is no reason to use the nameplate MVAR rating to develop a reactive allocation and there is no basis in the AEP method for reliance on the nameplate MVAR rating.
-Nameplate reactive power ratings are generally higher than the actual ratings as defined by the PJM mandated tests of capability because nameplate power ratings are generally calculated using leading and lagging power factors that are lower than are achievable when installed in a specific plant interconnected to a specific transmission network.
+nameplate power ratings are generally calculated using leading and lagging power factors that are lower than are achievable when installed in a specific plant interconnected to a specific transmission network.
 Although this issue is characterized as degradation, the difference between pre installation nameplate ratings and post installation tested capability exists even when units are new.
 Testing reveals whether the tested capability changes.
 Reliance on tested results would address both the issue of degradation and the issue of theoretical versus actual MVAR ratings.

 The logic of the Wabash orders should be extended to exclude manufacturers' nameplate MVAR ratings and the corresponding theoretical power factors.
 Nameplate MVAR ratings should not be relied upon to define the allocator used to calculate the costs of reactive capability.
 Current performance and testing show significant disparities between nameplate MVAR output and actual output.
-This is significant regardless of whether the cause is degradation of power factors or simply the difference between theoretical and tested power factors.99 PJM determined in 1999 that nameplate MVAR and power factor ratings do not reflect the value to the system operator of a unit's reactive output after it is interconnected at a specific location.
-100 Only operator evaluation of reactive capability can provide a meaningful measure of reactive capability.
+This is significant regardless of whether the cause is degradation of power factors or simply the difference between theoretical and tested power factors.
+102 PJM determined in 1999 that nameplate MVAR and power factor ratings do not reflect the value to the system operator of a unit's reactive output after it is interconnected at a specific location.
+103 Only operator evaluation of reactive capability can provide a meaningful measure of reactive capability.